Animal tissues: Connective

 Technique: haematoxylin and eosin, 8 µm thick section, paraffin embedding

-Elastic cartilage is located in the outer ear, the ear canal, Eustachian tube, epiglottis and larynx.
-It has little extracellular matrix, which is mainly composed of highly branched elastic fibers.
+Elastic cartilage is found in the outer ear, the ear canal, Eustachian tube, epiglottis and larynx.
+It has little extracellular matrix, which contains abundant and branched elastic fibers.
 Elastic fibers contribute to the mechanical properties of this tissue.
-Elastic cartilage is not formed from from mesenchymal tissue, but not from chondrogenic centers.
+Elastic cartilage differentiates from mesenchymal tissue, but not from chondrogenic centers.
 Perichondrium, a thin layer of highly condensed connective tissue, covers the surface of the elastic cartilage.
-The isogenic groups, groups of 2 to 4 chondrocytes, are not easily observed.
-Elastic cartilage does not ossificate nor it is capable of self-repairing.
+The isogeneous groups, 2 to 4 chondrocytes found together, are not easily observed.
+Elastic cartilage does not form bone, and it is not capable of self-repairing.